Prash88/Cars/README.md

 5. Infinite Scroll (using flatlist)
 6. Sort by name(ascending/descending) and availability
 7. Localization using translation json and i18n-js package
+8. Search by criteria or show all cars

 ## Setup, build and run: